AprilQx/Advanced-Computing/README.md

 * Loop optimization techniques

 ### OpenMP Implementation
 The OpenMP implementation uses shared-memory parallelism to distribute the computation across multiple threads on a single node.
+Highly recommend to use non-mac systems for reproducibilities.

 ### MPI Implementation
 The MPI implementation uses distributed-memory parallelism with domain decomposition to distribute the computation across multiple processes, which can run on different nodes.